kletobias/kletobias.github.io/_posts/2022-01-11-google-search-operators.md

 In this post I will introduce and give examples of how each search operator can be used in the search field of [google.com](http://google.com) and any country specific extension of google search as well.
-Since the search operators can be combined with each other in a query, there are many combinations, that I won't be able to include in this post.
+Since the search operators can be Combined with each other in a query, there are many combinations, that I won't be able to include in this post.
 What I try to do, is show the basic usage for each of the search parameters and try to give ideas of how they can be combined to return search results that are relevant to the user.
 There is one very